-I know, I know - there are many more ways to update thrift or consignment store apparel and footwear.
+Of course, there are many more ways to update thrift or consignment store apparel and footwear.
 But those ideas above are some of the ways you can make them look boutique-worthy, even on a shoestring budget.
-Besides, not everybody is OK with wearing something pricy that somebody else wears!
+Besides, not everybody is OK with wearing something pricey that somebody else wears!
 It's your clothes, and you'll be fine with them!

 This also works with garage sale clothing too.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.